lukso-network/lsp-smart-contracts/docs/contracts/LSP6KeyManager/LSP6KeyManager.md

 :::tip Hint

-You can use `validityTimestamps == 0` to define an `executeRelayCall` transaction that is indefinitely valid, meaning that does not require to start from a specific date/time, or that has an expiration date/time/If you are looking to learn how to sign and execute relay transactions via the Key Manager, see our Javascript step by step guide [_&quot;Execute Relay Transactions&quot;_](../../guides/key-manager/execute-relay-transactions.md).
+If you are looking to learn how to sign and execute relay transactions via the Key Manager, see our Javascript step by step guide [_&quot;Execute Relay Transactions&quot;_](../../guides/key-manager/execute-relay-transactions.md).
 See the LSP6 Standard page for more details on how to [generate a valid signature for Execute Relay Call](../universal-profile/lsp6-key-manager.md#how-to-sign-relay-transactions).

 :::